sabegg2/credit-risk-classification/README.md

 ## Overview of the Analysis

-In this challenge, we used lending data to build a machine-learning model that evaluates borrowers and identifies their creditworthiness.
+In this challenge, we used a dataset of historical lending activity from a peer-to-peer lending services company to build a machine-learning model that can identify the creditworthiness of borrowers.
 We used logistic regression.
 Logistic regression is a statistical model used for binary classification, which predicts the probability that a given input belongs to one of two classes.
 In this challenge, the predicted variable was the status of a loan, which is a categorial variable (0 means that the loan is healthy, and 1 means that the loan is at a high risk of defaulting).

 The analysis is in [credit_risk_classification.ipynb](Credit_Risk/credit_risk_classification.ipynb)